 It is an exciting year for your children as they continue their journey through school and move into Key Stage Two.
-We are pleased to have Mrs Edwards in our year bubble who will be helping us on our learning journey this year.
+We are pleased to have Mrs Brown in our class bubble who will be helping us on our learning journey this year.
 In Year 3, we have high expectations of all of the children, through behaviour and being ready to learn and grow as a team and individuals.
 Our classroom is a happy and positive working environment where praise and encouragements are used to motivate and support all of the children.
 We ask that each child tries their best and develops a resilient attitude towards learning.
 Together, we have devised a set of class rules that are displayed in our classroom.

 Throughout the year, lots of new and exciting learning will take place.
 I value the support you give your child at home with reading, spelling, learning times tables and delving into any topic based research or interests your children may express.
 Now more than ever, a little and often approach to practising spellings, times tables as well as reading and discussing books will have such a powerful impact on making long lasting connections and giving your child the comfort and reassurance that they may need.

 The start and end of the school day can be very busy and not usually ideal for discussing any questions or concerns.
 It would be appreciated if you could send an email to your child's class email address if you have any concerns.
 This will help me to give it the full time and attention that it needs.
 This page will be updated during the year to share details of class news, pictures of our learning and useful links.
-We work hard but have lots of fun in class 30 and 3W.
+We work hard but have lots of fun in 3W.
 We look forward to sharing our photographs with you.

 Please do not hesitate to speak to us if you have any questions throughout the year,